JustSypth/compress-vid/README.md

 ### An ffmpeg wrapper for compressing videos with more ease.
 ### !!
 Working on a new GUI version which will be ported to Windows as well !!

+## Requirements:
+Have FFmpeg installed using your package manager.

 ## Installation:
 1. Download the latest release: [Download](https://github.com/JustSypth/compress-vid/releases/latest/download/compress-vid.tar)
 2. Extract the archive